ynshung/better-yt-shorts/README.md

 - Firefox Add-ons: https://addons.mozilla.org/en-US/firefox/addon/better-youtube-shorts
 - Edge Add-ons: https://microsoftedge.microsoft.com/addons/detail/better-youtube-shorts/encogpagbgkndaicddjpgogepdmfnokl

+### Manual Installation
+1. Grab the latest release from the [releases page](https://github.com/ynshung/better-yt-shorts/releases/latest)
+2. Unzip the file and take note of the directory location
+3. For **Google Chrome:**
+   1. Open Chrome and navigate to `chrome://extensions`
+   2. Toggle `Developer Mode` with the switch at the top-right of that page
+   3. Drag and drop the directory into that page to load the unpacked extension
+   4. **OR** click load unpacked and select the directory
+4. For **Mozilla Firefox**:
+   1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+   2. Click `Load Temporary Add-on...` and select the `manifest.json` inside the directory

 ## Features

 - **Seeking** 5 seconds backward and forward with arrow keys (adjustable time)